 Back-to-school season usually brings about a flood of emotions.
 Summer always seems like a milder, more relaxed version of real life, and sometimes, the anticipation of heading back to school and buckling down at work again just doesn’t seem very enticing.
-For parents sending their kids to school for the first time, this is even more complicated—a combination of nerves and anxiety and pride is common among us first-timers.
+For parents sending their kids to school for the first time, this is even more complicated—a combination of nerves, anxiety, and pride is common among us first-timers.
 Then, there’s the whole school-in-the-midst-of-the-pandemic thing.

-I know I’ve been anticipating sending my five-year-old off to Kindergarten since, basically, January, and I can’t believe the day is finally near.
-The entire last month was spent mentally struggling over how the heck I’m going to handle everything – drop-offs and pick-ups at two different schools while managing my job, home, separation anxiety, and everything that’s involved in organizing the kids’ schedules and necessities.
-It all seems like way too much, and I found myself saying, “How do people do this?!” over and over again.
+I know I’ve been anticipating sending my 5-year-old off to kindergarten since, basically, January, and I can’t believe the day is finally near.
+The entire last month was spent mentally struggling over how the heck I’m going to handle everything, with drop-offs and pick-ups at two different schools while managing my job, home, separation anxiety, and everything that’s involved in organizing the kids’ schedules and necessities.
+It all seems like way too much, and I found myself saying, “How do people do this?” over and over again.

-But, there’s solace in the fact that parents everywhere do this, successfully, all the time.
-We sometimes feel alone in our struggles and anxieties, but the truth is we can learn so much from those who have gone before us.
-Hearing what works from other parents is one of the best ways to get new ideas, perspectives, and ways to try things when you’re at a loss.
+But, there’s solace in the fact that parents everywhere do this—and successfully—all the time.
+We sometimes feel alone in our struggles and anxieties, but the truth is that we can learn so much from those who have gone before us.
+Hearing what works from other parents is one of the best ways to get new ideas, perspectives, and tips when you’re at a loss.
 So, as a mama struggling with the thought of her little one going to school for the first time, I turned to all of you.
 And boy, did you all come through.

 Here are some of our favorite tips for preparing for school, organizing your family, and managing separation anxiety.